cxntered/HyDiscord/README.md

 ## Where can I invite the bot?
 You can invite the bot [here.](https://bit.ly/HyDiscord)

+## Support
+If you have trouble with the bot, you can either open an issue on GitHub or join the HyDiscord discord server [here.](https://bit.ly/HyDiscordServer)

 ## Note
 HyDiscord is in no way affiliated with Hypixel Inc. or Hypixel Studios.